omundy/learn-computers/topics-command-line.md

 - CLI => [Command Line Interface](https://en.wikipedia.org/wiki/Command-line_interface)
 - Shell => The application where you use the command line
 - Bash ("Bourne Again Shell") => A type of shell
+- Zsh ("Z Shell") =>  The new default shell used in macOS Catalina and later
 - Shell programming => [Programming and running scripts](https://www.tutorialspoint.com/unix/shell_scripting.htm) (e.g. `.sh`) using a shell